-To get to Iona you have two ferries to catch: mainland to the Isle of Mull (via Oban/Craignure, or Lochaline/Fishnish or Kilchoan/Tobermory) and then from Fionnphort to Iona.
+Travel to Iona is by two ferries to : mainland to the Isle of Mull (via Oban/Craignure, or Lochaline/Fishnish or Kilchoan/Tobermory) and then from Fionnphort to Iona.

 The ferry point for Iona is at Fionnphort on the Isle of Mull and is a 4 minute ride across the Sound of Iona.
 Foot passengers only unless you are a resident on Iona or have a permit to take your car across.
 Should the ferry be cancelled because of the weather then there are good B&B's in Fionnphort where you can stay where they have free car parking.

 A Taxi Service is available on the island.